Graham · Arrochar & Trossachs

 Mor Bheinn — common questions

 - Mor Bheinn is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 12km with 480m of ascent and takes most walkers 3-5 hours.
-Terrain: Tarred road and farm track at the start, then short grass and bracken on the shoulder.
+Ground conditions: Tarred road and farm track at the start, then short grass and bracken on the shoulder.

-- Standard parking is at NN712161 near Stirling.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+- Park at NN712161.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

-- When is the best time to climb Mor Bheinn?
+- What's the best month to climb Mor Bheinn?

-- Is there mobile signal on Mor Bheinn?
+- Will I get phone signal on Mor Bheinn?

 - Moderate.
 EE on the open crown; weaker in Glen Artney.